SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/where.md

 expression.
 For example, using **where** with the boolean operator [isValidIP](isValidIP.md "isValidIP, isValidIPv4, isValidIPv6"):

--   Filters as true and returns results:
+* Filters as true and returns results:
     `| where isValidIP("192.168.0.10")`
--   Filters as false and won't return results:
+* Filters as false and will not return results:
     `| where !isValidIP("192.168.0.10")`

 The **where** operator must appear as a separate operator distinct from